jamesfalkner/liferay-android-beacons/documentation/index.md

 		console.log("power: " + e.power);
 	}

+Note that the proximity could be one of `immediate`, `near`, `far`, or `unknown`.
+See the [Radius Networks' docs](http://developer.radiusnetworks.com/android-ibeacon-service/doc/com/radiusnetworks/ibeacon/IBeacon.html) for more detail about accuracy, rssi, and power values given in the callback object.

 ### Foreground vs. Background

 It is is a good idea for apps to reduce their power consumption when placed in the background by